What is event-driven architecture?

 Aiven for Apache Kafka forms the core of the system, creating an event stream of all customer banking transactions.

-Kafka Streams applications grab customer details from PostgreSQL, and identify potential fraudulent activities in real time.
+Aiven for Apache Flink grabs customer details from PostgreSQL, and identifies potential fraudulent activities in real time.

 OpenSearch stores fraudulent transactions, M3 creates a transaction history, and notification apps alert customers at risk.